 The fresh cranberries I bought were from some Nordic country or other and behaved much differently than American cranberries when cooked in simmering sugar water.
 They didn’t burst as easily and instead started frothing.
 The resulting cranberry sauce tasted much the same as it has the last 5 or 6 years I’ve made it.
 Still, I was thankful to have also found Ocean Spray jellied cranberry sauce, so that my home state of New Jersey could be well represented at the feast.
 Sadly, I somehow misplaced the can opener and so we couldn’t actually eat the canned sauce; we instead used it as a centerpiece.

-I created a very A-type Google spreadsheet wherein people could sign up for specific categories of dishes (potatoes, stuffing, pie, etc.), thus ensuring that every Thanksgiving essential would be accounted for.
+I created a very type A Google spreadsheet wherein people could sign up for specific categories of dishes (potatoes, stuffing, pie, etc.), thus ensuring that every Thanksgiving essential would be accounted for.
 My Italian friend offered to bring bruschetta or lasagna; I laughed in his face and assigned him sweet potatoes.
 I may have been a bit strict about it, but it was for the best – look at that majestic spread!

 Not that I wanted my guests to get sick, but I did take a certain pleasure when the French and Guadeloupeans started moaning about how stuffed they were.
 As you should be, my friends, as you should be!